addter/addter/README.md

 ## 💡 About Me

 - 🎓 Master’s in Information Systems & Data Science
-- 📊 Strong interest in data analysis, dashboards, and reporting
+- 📊 Focused on data analysis, dashboards, and reporting
 - 🖥 Hands-on experience in ICT support, Microsoft 365, and device setup
-- 🌱 Currently growing skills in Azure and enterprise IT environments
+- 🌱 Continuously growing skills in Azure and enterprise IT environments

 ---